 “There is no sincerer love than the love of food.” ― George Bernard Shaw.

-Camila joined EUFIC in November 2017 assisting in projects and research related to consumers insights and food.
-She has a MSc in International Health from Uppsala University in Sweden, which was her starting point of her journey in the public health area.
+Camila joined EUFIC in November 2017 assisting in projects and research related to consumer insights and food.
+She has an MSc in International Health from Uppsala University in Sweden, which was the starting point of her journey in the public health area.
 During her studies, she discovered her interest in nutrition, especially on the importance of the correct delivery of information to the population in the malnutrition prophylaxis.
 For this reason, she decided to carry out her thesis on food labeling in her native country, Chile.
 As a food lover, Camila is often trying out new foods and thinking already about her next meal.

 "Sometimes it's the smallest decisions that can change your life forever" - K. Russell